 Established in 1979, the mission of the Niagara County Community College Horticulture program is to prepare students for employment in the green industry by engaging them in the art and science of plants.
 With an emphasis on sustainable horticultural techniques, the latest scientific research and best management practices, the NCCC Horticulture program provides students with the knowledge, skills and field experience necessary to excel in their careers and build a greener community.
 Coursework is based on real-world projects similar to those professionals encounter in the industry.
 With both theory and practical hands-on experience, students are introduced to the techniques and processes of the industry using various formats, professional tools and equipment.
 Field trips, externships and collaborative activities with businesses and trade associations provide students with educational and networking opportunities with the owners, managers and employees of local industry leaders.
-The NCCC Horticulture program has a 100% job placement rate for graduates.
+Job Placement assistance is available.

 About the Cannabis Curriculum